MicrosoftDocs/winrt-api/windows.ui.xaml.media.animation/gravityconnectedanimationconfiguration_isshadowenabled.md

 # Windows.UI.Xaml.Media.Animation.GravityConnectedAnimationConfiguration.IsShadowEnabled

 ## -description
-Gets or sets the property that specifies whether the gravity configuration should add a shadow to the animation on the connected element.
+Gets or sets a value that specifies whether the gravity configuration adds a shadow to the animation on the connected element.

 ## -property-value

+**true** if the gravity configuration adds a shadow to the animation on the connected element; otherwise, **false**.

 ## -remarks